(updated 28 Oct 2020)

 A private limited company is a distinct legal identity on its own, separate from its shareholders and directors, whereas the sole proprietor or partnership owners are personally liable for debts and losses of the business.

-For the SP/LP/LLPs, this means that should your business goes under and your debts owed are more than the amount of assets in your sole proprietorship (cashflow, equipment, etc), debt collectors can come knocking on your home for your personal assets.
-You will therefore have to consider carefully how much risk your business entails and decide which entity suits your needs best.
+SP/LP/LLPs: Please note that should your business go under and should your debts owed exceed the amount of assets in your sole proprietorship (cashflow, equipment, etc), debt collectors can show up at your home and make claims on your personal assets.
+It is best to carefully assess business risks, before deciding which business entity suits your needs best.

 How to charge for your work

 Rates of pay will vary greatly based on an individual’s knowledge, qualification, competence and work experience.
-There’s no one factor that determines an individual’s level of competence and there are many instances where individuals with many years’ work experience lack the technical or creative skills to command the higher rates of pay.
+No one factor determines an individual’s level of competence and there are many instances where individuals with many years’ work experience lack the technical or creative skills to command the higher rates of pay.